 “Is conversation as important as reading?” or “Is the love of conversation as important as the love of reading?”

-In school, once we have learned the four basics of language: listening, speaking, reading, and writing – the educational focus tends to be on reading and writing.
+In school, once we have learned the four basics of language, listening, speaking, reading, and writing, the educational focus tends to shift to reading and writing.

 Listening and speaking are generally not taught in schools.
 They are absorbed, and what teaching does take place is often from our parents.

-I suspect the focus on literacy and numeracy, more than anything else, is because they are easier to teach than oracy and for the prime purpose of being examined on what we have been taught.
+I suspect the focus on literacy and numeracy, more than anything else, is because they are easier to teach than oracy, and because the prime purpose is to be examined on what we have been taught.

-It is far easier to test someone’s knowledge by getting them to answer written or numerical questions than by conversing about what they know.
+It is far easier to test someone’s knowledge by having them answer written or numerical questions than by asking them about what they know.

-In other words, being taught to listen, speak well, and hold a conversation in various forms, such as discussion, dialogue, and debate, doesn’t get much of a look-in in our exam-obsessed educational systems.
+In other words, being taught to listen, speak well, and engage in various forms of conversation, such as discussion, dialogue, and debate, receives little attention in our exam-obsessed educational systems.

 If literacy is the ability to read and write, then oracy is the ability to listen and speak.